SSH client on macOS and Linux

 Graphical connection

 Displaying graphics, such as GUIs and plots, over an SSH connection requires a window system.
-Most macOS and Linux systems have a server program for the X window system (X11) installed by default.
+Linux systems have a server program for the X window system (X11) installed by default.
+On macOS you need to install one separately, for example XQuartz.

 To enable displaying graphics over SSH, use the -X